-Andreas Treichl resigned from the management board as of 31 December 2019.
-The supervisory board appointed Bernhard Spalt in September 2018 effective 1 July 2019 to 31 December 2022 as additional member of the management board.
+Andreas Treichl resigned from the management board as of 31 December 2019, Bernhard Spalt was appointed by the supervisory board as an additional member of the management board in September 2018 with effect from 1 July 2019 to 31 December 2022.
+On 25 April 2019, the supervisory board extended Bernhard Spalt's management board mandate until 30 June 2023.